 Hawkins Police Station: 8485 Courthouse Square West, Douglasville, GA

 Half a mile down the road from the arcade location is the Hawkins Police Station.
 There is now a blue awning that is not seen in the show, but look closely and you can see the circular outline where the “City of Hawkins” Police Department seal was on this building.

 Hawkins National Laboratory: 1256 Briarcliff Road, Atlanta

 This is Hawkins Lab where Eleven was kept prisoner and where the demo-dogs attacked poor Bob.
 In real life this is a research facility at Emory University’s Briarcliff Campus.
-When we visited in early January it was completely deserted, but it could be in use or have limited access during the school year.
-We were not able to get inside, but the interior scenes were filmed in a studio anyway.
+When we visited in early January it was completely deserted, but when we went in August there was filming going on!
+But still we had no problem getting up close to the building and we even went inside, but didn’t see anything happening.

 Van flip: 3782 Sarahs Lane, Tucker, GA